 Connecticut and the Road to Independence

 Students investigate how Connecticut citizens participated in the American Revolution, looking at issues from both the Patriot and Loyalist perspectives.
 Through a variety of student activities, the dramatic sequence of events from 1763-1783 that led to American independence is brought to life.
 Students examine reproduction artifacts and analyze a primary document to explore life in Connecticut during this time.
 Using quill pens, students join the cause by signing an “oath of allegiance.”
 Ask about our fee reductions for this program, which are made possible by the Society of the Cincinnati in the State of Connecticut.

 HIST 5.1-10, 8.1-9; CCSS R.1-2, R.4, R.6-7, R.9-10, SL.1-4, L.1, L.4, L.6, RH.6-8.1-2, RH.6-8.4, RH.6-8.6-8

 Amistad: A Journey to Justice

 Explore the Connecticut event that had a national impact on the rising tensions leading up to the Civil War.
-Investigate the dramatic 1839 story of 53 Africans, who were kidnapped from their homeland, enslaved, and managed to win a legal battle in the U.S. that allowed them to return home.
+Investigate the dramatic 1839 story of 53 Africans, who were kidnapped from their homeland, enslaved, and fought a legal battle in the U.S. that allowed them to return home.
 Students will use a range of physical activities, reproduction artifacts, primary source documents, props, and illustrations to connect to the story.
+This program requires a projection screen or surface.

 HIST 5.2, 5.4-5, 5.9, 8.1-5, 8.9, ECO 5.1, 8.1, GEO 5.3, 8.4, CCSS R.7, SL.1-4, L.1, RH.6-8.1-3, RH.6-8.7-8